 Summer has arrived, and with it comes unbearable temperatures.
 Some may think the best escape from the sweltering heat is a room with the air conditioning blasted.
 Although a blast of AC is nice, there are plenty of other ways to stay cool during these hot summer days that will not break the bank.
-Here are ten creative tricks to beat the heat and stay cool this summer.
+Here are ten creative ways you can learn to stay cool in the summer.

 Trick #1: Turn the lights off.